Enhancing the statistical evaluation of earthquake forecasts -- An application to Italy: Comparative evaluation via consistent scoring functions

-This is mirrored by the second panel, which shows the difference $\bar\myS_t^{(\hsp j)} - \bar\myS_t^{(k)}$ in the daily scores between the LM model ($k$), which we employ as reference throughout the paper, and its competitors ($\hsp j$), again using the Poisson scoring function.
+This is mirrored by the second panel in Figure~\ref{fig:score.IG.IGPE}, which shows the difference $\bar\myS_t^{(\hsp j)} - \bar\myS_t^{(k)}$ in the daily scores between the LM model ($k$), which we employ as reference throughout the paper, and its competitors ($\hsp j$), again using the Poisson scoring function.
 In forecast periods with M4+ earthquakes, the majority of the score differences are positive, so the LM model attains the best scores and the FCM model the worst scores for these periods.
-A look back at the top panel of Figure \ref{fig:forecasts} provides a straightforward explanation: the LM model issues the highest expected count forecasts, whereas the FCM model issues the lowest forecasts.
+A look back at the top panel of Figure~\ref{fig:forecasts} provides a straightforward explanation: the LM model issues the highest expected count forecasts, whereas the FCM model issues the lowest forecasts.
+The bottom two panels in Figure~\ref{fig:score.IG.IGPE} show the information gain (IG) and information gain per earthquake (IGPE) of the LM model over the other models.
+As we prove analytically in Appendices~\ref{app:figure} and \ref{app:Poisson}, IG and IGPE are multiples of the cumulative, spatially aggregated Poisson score difference between the model at hand and the LM model.
+However, while IG can grow indefinitely, IGPE is normalized by the cumulative number of observed target earthquakes and thus tends to stabilize over the course of the evaluation period.

-To check for statistically significant differences in forecast performance, we apply the Diebold--Mariano test on the daily scores $\bar\myS_t^{(\hsp j)}$ from \eqref{eq:Sbar_t}, which operates under the null hypothesis that model $j$ and model $k$ perform equally well in terms of the scoring function $\myS$.
-If the null hypothesis is true, the test statistic
+To check for statistically significant differences in forecast performance, we apply the Diebold--Mariano test on the daily scores $\bar\myS_t^{(\hsp j)}$ from \eqref{eq:Sbar_t}, which operates under the null hypothesis that model $j$ and model $k$ perform equally well in terms of the scoring function $\myS$.\footnote{The Diebold--Mariano test applies not only under the Poisson score, but under any scoring rule or scoring function, such as those discussed by \citet{Lerch2017}, \citet{Serafini2022}, \citet{Brehmetal2021}, and \citet{Heinrich2024}, among others.} If the null hypothesis is true, the test statistic

-has a standard normal distribution in the limit as the number $T$ of testing times grows larger.
-In \eqref{eq:z}, $\hat{\sigma}_{(\hsp j,k)}^2$ is an estimate of the variance of the daily score differences that accounts for temporal dependencies, namely,